ohm29/Next.js-Prisma-NextAuth-Deployment-Guide/README.md

 ```
 ## 3. Deployment Steps
-### 3.1Build and Run: Use Docker Compose to build the images and start the services in detached mode (-d).
+### 3.1 Build and Run: Use Docker Compose to build the images and start the services in detached mode (-d).
 ```
   docker compose up -d --build
 ```